-This may occur like the big people in Charlie Brown movies, “wah-wah-waaaah”, but I’m here to tell you if you can keep the idea of this post at the forefront of your mind for the next couple of weeks it will help to keep your programs on track.
-(I say programs for those of you on designed clinical nutrition programs with me at the office with Nutrition Response Testing).
-For those of you NOT on a program with me, you should be.
-Even if you’ve never taken a look at where nutritional deficiencies have taken your health (or lack thereof) these tips will be super helpful for you.
+This may occur like the big people in Charlie Brown movies, “wah-wah-waaaah.”
+But I’m here to tell you if you can keep the idea of this post at the forefront of your mind for the next few of weeks, it will help to keep your programs on track.
+(I say programs for those of you on designed clinical nutrition programs with me with Nutrition Response Testing.
+For those of you NOT on a program with me, you should be.)
+Even if you’ve never taken a look at where nutritional deficiencies have taken your health (or lack thereof), these tips will be super helpful for you.

-Like I said above, the 3 Tips to Stave off Sugar Cravings for the Holidays aren’t new ideas to most.
+These tips to stave off sugar cravings for the holidays aren’t new ideas to most.
 What is a new idea to most people is setting deliberate intentions around how you want to feel during the holidays.
 So much of this season is on autopilot.
-It’s fast paced, we get little sleep, our energy is either driven way up or some of us even get a little down around this time.
+It’s fast paced, we get little sleep, our energy is either driven way up, or some of us even get a little down around this time.
 It’s a tough couple weeks (or months) for some.

 My goal is to lighten the load (literally) with these simple tips.

 Tip #1: Eat a Healthy Breakfast

 A healthy breakfast does not mean Fiber One cereal with skim milk and a cup of coffee.
 Perhaps somewhere along the way (marketing propaganda, ahem) you learned this was a series of good choices.
 Nothing wrong with not knowing, but knowledge is power, right?
 You can now change what you know.

 A healthy breakfast should consist of a combination of healthy fats+clean protein+colorful carbohydrates.